Foods to Avoid When Trying to Get Pregnant

 Low-Fat Dairy

-When the fat is removed from dairy products, male hormones called androgens get left behind.
-In women, these androgens interfere with the menstrual cycle and put them at risk for PCOS and infertility.
+When fat is removed from dairy products, male hormones called androgens are left behind.
+In women, these androgens can interfere with the menstrual cycle and increase the risk of PCOS and infertility.

-One study concluded that high-fat dairy products like whole milk showed a reduced risk of infertility due to lack of ovulation.
-In contrast, low-fat dairy products were associated with an increased risk in women.
+One study concluded that high-fat dairy products like whole milk were associated with a reduced risk of infertility caused by lack of ovulation.
+In contrast, low-fat dairy products were linked to an increased risk.

-A similar study also concluded that women with a high intake of low-fat dairy foods might be at increased risk of anovulatory infertility, whereas consuming high-fat dairy foods may decrease this risk.
+A similar study found that women with high intakes of low-fat dairy foods were at greater risk of anovulatory infertility, whereas consuming high-fat dairy foods lowered this risk.

-This study of 18,555 women attempting to get pregnant found that those who ate full-fat dairy foods at least once per day had a 25% lower risk of fertility from ovulatory disorders than women who ate these foods less frequently.
-And women who ate two or more servings of low-fat dairy per day were 85% more likely to experience infertility due to anovulation than those who ate low-fat dairy only once a week.
+In fact, one large study of 18,555 women attempting to get pregnant reported that women who ate full-fat dairy foods at least once per day had a 25% lower risk of infertility from ovulatory disorders than those who ate these foods less frequently.

 Women Who Ate Full-Fat Dairy ≥ 1 Per Day | Women Who Ate Low-Fat Dairy ≥ 2 Per Day |